 Thinking quickly and clearly after an accident isn’t easy.
 But trying to remember a few things can help ensure your safety and help preserve your right to compensation.

 - Call the police.
 If it’s an emergency, of course, call 911.
 Even if it’s a minor accident, call the police.
-They can evaluate everyone at the scene and get medical services to those who need them.
-They can also make a report that will document the event—this can provide useful information to your lawyer if you decide to file a claim.
+They can assess everyone at the scene and get medical services to those who need them.
+They can also make a report that will document the event—this can provide useful information to your attorney if you decide to file a claim.

-- Don’t admit fault.
-It might be tempting to say you’re sorry in the chaos of an accident just because it’s a terrible event.
-But that can and will be interpreted as an admission of fault for causing the accident.
+- Do not admit fault.
+It might be tempting to say you’re sorry just because it’s a terrible event.
+But that can and will be interpreted as an admission of fault for causing it.
 Answer questions from the police honestly, but don’t guess about what might have happened.
 You’re likely shaken up and may not have a clear picture of what really occurred.
 Try to avoid talking to anyone else at the scene.

 - Document the scene.
-If possible, snap a few pictures of your wounds, property damage, and the accident scene.
-This can be helpful for your injury claim and to help jog your memory later.
+If possible, snap a few pictures of your wounds, property damage, and the scene.
+This can be helpful for your claim and to help jog your memory later.

 - Seek medical attention.
 Even if you feel okay, it’s best to get checked out by a medical professional.
 You need to be sure you don’t have internal injuries.
-And, it’s important to have formal documentation of your injuries in case you end up filing a personal injury claim.
+And, it’s important to have formal documentation of your injuries if you end up filing a personal injury claim.

 - Consult with an experienced Atlanta personal injury attorney.
-A lawyer can protect you from unfair blame and can give you the best chance of getting a settlement that fairly compensates you for your injuries.
+An attorney can protect you from unfair blame and can give you the best chance of getting a settlement that fairly compensates you for your injuries.

-It’s in your best interest to get a reputable lawyer involved sooner rather than later.
-Things go quickly after an accident.
+It’s in your best interest to get a reputable attorney in your corner sooner rather than later.
+Things go quickly after an incident.
 Having someone who’s on your side protecting your interests will put your mind at ease and let you take the time you need to recover.